AdobeDocs/express-add-ons-docs/src/pages/guides/develop/index.md

   }
 });
 ```

+**Important Notes:**
+- Since the AddOnSdk uses pointer event handlers to perform drag operations, you should ensure that you don't attach any pointer event handlers that prevent default or stop propagation.
+Adding those types of handlers will kill the built-in handlers and cause the events not to work.
+- You should not attach `click` event listeners to drag-enabled elements in the capture phase, as the AddOnSdk attaches a `cancelClickEvent` handler to drag-enabled elements to ensure that the automatic click (pointer down + pointer up automatically fires a click event) doesn't fire.
+Adding other handlers to this same element will cause them to be triggered on drag & drop completion.
+- TIP: Use Chrome devTools to check the handlers attached to the element and its ancestors to identify any which may be causing conflicts with drag and drop handlers.

 ## Modal Dialogs
 When you need to pop up a dialog to show a certain message such as an informational, warning or error message, you can use a modal dialog to do so.
 Below are some examples of the different types of modal dialogs supported.
 Also check out the SDK references for details on how to [show](https://developer.adobe.com/express-add-ons/docs/references/addonsdk/addonsdk-app/#showmodaldialog) or [programmatically close a dialog](https://developer.adobe.com/express-add-ons/docs/references/addonsdk/runtime-dialog/#close), as well as the [dialog add-on sample](https://developer.adobe.com/express-add-ons/docs/samples/#dialog-add-on) for more details.